About Adam Radman

 In his spare time, Adam volunteers as a mentor for The Fund for American Studies, where he advises Washington interns and helps with their professional development.

 Adam earned his Bachelor of Arts in Politics from The Catholic University of America.
-He currently resides in Washington, D.C. with his wife.
+Adam is based in the Washington, DC area with his beautiful wife.